Nufunello/LRL/README.md

 LRL - Less Routine Library provides with syntax sugar for trivial routines to reduce code amount when it's not necessary

 TESTS:
-To run tests you need specify TESTS_ONLY=TRUE while doing cmaking
+To run tests you need specify LRLTests=TRUE while doing cmaking

 Purposes of tests:
   1. Correctness